 - Your annual salary exceeds $100,000.

-Salt Lake City Prenuptial Agreement Attorney for Engaged Couples
+Our Salt Lake City Prenuptial Agreement Attorneys Can Help

-Utah prenuptial agreements lawyer Rex Bray can answer your questions, advise you of your legal rights, and walk you through the drafting process, so that you and your spouse can feel confident you are making an informed decision about what’s best for your marriage.
-Even if you are already married, Rex may be able to help you create a postnuptial agreement with your spouse.
+Utah prenuptial agreements lawyer Darwin Overson can answer your questions, advise you of your legal rights, and walk you through the drafting process, so that you and your spouse can feel confident you are making an informed decision about what’s best for your marriage.
+Even if you are already married, Darwin may be able to help you create a postnuptial agreement with your spouse.

-To set up a completely free and confidential legal consultation, call Rex Bray at (801) 708-0913, or contact us online today.
+To set up a completely free and confidential legal consultation, call Darwin Overson at (801) 758-2287, or contact us online today.